 The serious study of individual music performance, through practical application of the major concentration.
-Each student will be assigned an Applied Music Instructor with whom he or she will study privately.
-Attendance is also required at both a weekly class and designated music concerts.

-Additional Course Fee: A \$665.00 music fee is charged for the private instruction (The fee is subject to change.)
+Each student will be assigned an applied music instructor with whom he or she will study privately.
+Attendance is also required at both a weekly class and at designated music concertsPrerequisite(s): MUS 273 Additional Course Fee: A \$665.00 music fee is charged for the private instruction (The fee is subject to change.)

-MUS 293 - APPLIED MUSIC NON MAJOR 3
+MUS 293 - APPLIED MUSIC (NON-MAJOR) III

 Private music lessons open to any student at any music performance level.
 Offered on most musical instruments or in voice.
-Each student will be assigned an Applied Music Instructor with whom he or she will study privately.
+Each student will be assigned an applied music instructor with whom he or she will study privately.
 In addition to the lessons, attendance is also required at both a weekly class and designated music concerts.
-Students may register for a 30 minute lesson by selecting an .01 section or 50 minute lesson by selecting an .02 section.
+Prerequisite(s): MUS 192